bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:27:49

 Okay, yeah, don't do it yet.
-And this sounds like you might need to run a separate wallet or a separate piece of software that you connect to your Bitcoin Core node?
+And this sounds like you might need to run a separate wallet or a separate piece of software that you connect to your Bitcoin Core node.

 Sjors Provoost: 00:28:00